MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/background-syncs.md

 ---
 # Synchronize and update a PWA in the background

-Using a service worker, a Progressive Web App (PWA) can do work in the background, even when the user isn't using the app.
-Service workers used to be reserved for native apps, but they are now also available to PWAs, providing a better offline experience.
+Using a service worker, a Progressive Web App (PWA) can do work in the background, even when the user isn't using the app, and provide a better offline experience.

 Consider the following use cases:

 *  An email app that lets users compose messages and send them at any time, even when offline.
 *  A news app that fetches new articles every day, for the user to read later when they open the app.
 *  A music app that lets users download songs for listening offline.

 All three of these use cases are possible with PWAs, by using the following APIs:

 *  Background Sync API
 *  Periodic Background Sync API
 *  Background Fetch API